CPS2018/Simulation_F651/Readme.md

     8. `export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:$(pwd)/Tools/sitl_gazebo`
 13. Open a terminal and type: `roslaunch px4 posix_sitl.launch`
-14. Open a terminal and type: `roslaunch mavros px4.launch fcu_url:="udp://:14550@127.0.0.1:14557"`
+14. Open a terminal and type: `roslaunch mavros px4.launch fcu_url:="udp://:14550@127.0.0.1:14557"` Make sure there is no error in this launch.
+You can then close terminate the terminals.

 # Gripper Setup #
+Clone the repository as to your home: `git clone https://github.com/CPS2018/Simulation_F651.git`
 1. Open a terminal and type `printenv | grep GAZEBO`
 2. Two or more paths should be displayed:
    GAZEBO_MODEL_PATH=:/home/user/src/Firmware/Tools/sitl_gazebo/models:/home/user/catkin_ws/src/simulation_control/src/models